 Cassatt was also keenly interested in the upscale fashions of her day, both as a consumer and chronicler—she often focused on clothing in her work, such as The Bonnet, below.
 A well-dressed woman of means who lived for many years in France, she reportedly ordered bespoke garments to send to prosperous family and friends back in the United States.

 In The Met’s blockbuster exhibition Impressionism, Fashion, and Modernity, Cassatt appeared as both subject and artist.
 Her rare self-portrait of 1878 (below) shows her in a lacy white dress and matching gloves, complete with a chic flowered bonnet tied around her neck with a large bow.

 Her mentor and friend Edgar Degas depicted her in a fashion-forward walking suit and sleek parasol in Mary Cassatt at the Louvre: The Etruscan Gallery, below.
-In this regard, Cassatt (like Berthe Morisot) successfully negotiated the influential Impressionist movement as both a gifted producer and a stylish model—a singular achievement for a 19th-century woman.
+In this regard, Cassatt (like Berthe Morisot) successfully negotiated the influential Impressionist movement as both a gifted producer and a stylish model—an impressive achievement for a 19th-century woman.